An Introduction to the Three Principles...

 And we never really think much about our thinking (probably because we've already got too much other stuff to think about), but how cool is it that we all have this never-ending stream of thought.
 In fact, just like our

 heart keeps pumping blood, and our body keeps repairing it's wounds... our human system just keeps pumping out thought... continuously, every second, 24/7.
-We're like "thought-producing" superheroes, who can think or imagine ANYTHING, with no limit to the
+We're like "thought-producing" superheroes, who can think or imagine ANYTHING and everything, with no

-variety and creativity of our thought.
-And look at what amazing things that we as human beings are able to do with our thoughts... learning, imagining, dreaming, solving simple problems, solving complex problems, creating new inventions, creating art, creating
+limit to the variety and creativity of our thought.
+And look at what amazing things that we as human beings are able to do with our thoughts... learning, imagining, remembering, dreaming, solving simple problems, solving complex problems, creating new inventions,

 So how does the understanding of these three principles help make us happy?